Getty Images/iStockphoto

 Best practices for backup retention policies

 Below are some backup retention best practices that admins can reference when they create a new policy for their organization.
-Some regulations and security concerns may not affect certain organizations, but general best practices for backup admins include the following:
+Some regulations and security concerns might not affect certain organizations, but general best practices for backup admins include the following:

 • Consider how industry regulations will affect the retention strategy.

-• Always consider backup datasets, type and frequency.
+• Always consider backup data sets, type and frequency.

 • Identify and address restoration scenarios.